Learning Evolution via Optimization Knowledge Adaptation: Introduction

-OKAEM involves two stages: pre-training and adaptive optimization (Fig. \ref{fig1}).
-During the pre-training stage, OKAEM learns population evolution behaviors on source tasks by predicting the next generation's population, thereby leveraging prior knowledge to enhance performance.
-In the adaptive optimization phase, OKAEM continuously generates offspring and dynamically tunes its parameters to adapt to new evolutionary insights by minimizing the distance between generated populations and elite individuals.
-The novel combination of pre-training and self-tuning mechanisms addresses the inflexibility of existing customized LEAs.
-Notably, even without prior knowledge, users can still execute the adaptive optimization phase to effectively solve target tasks.
+To simultaneously achieve knowledge transfer and online adaptation, we introduce the Optimization Knowledge Adaptation Evolutionary Model (OKAEM), a unified learnable evolutionary framework capable of adaptively updating parameters based on available optimization knowledge.
+Unlike existing methods that separate transfer and adaptation, OKAEM seamlessly integrates extensive prior knowledge with real-time knowledge.
+By leveraging attention mechanisms, OKAEM explicitly models the relationships among individuals, fitness landscapes, and genetic components, guiding the parameterization of selection, crossover, and mutation.
+These parameterized evolutionary operators enable learnable and highly parallelizable update rules, facilitating the utilization of optimization knowledge via two phases: pre-training and adaptive optimization (Fig. \ref{fig1}).
+During the pre-training phase, OKAEM learns population evolution behaviors on source tasks by predicting the next generation's population, thereby leveraging prior knowledge to enhance performance.
+In the adaptive optimization phase, OKAEM continuously generates offspring and dynamically updates its parameters based on real-time knowledge by minimizing the distance between generated populations and elite individuals.
+The novel combination of pre-training and self-tuning mechanisms effectively facilitates knowledge transfer and online adaptation, addressing the limitations of incomplete prior knowledge utilization and customized adaptation strategies.
+Notably, even without prior knowledge, users can still execute the adaptive optimization phase to solve target tasks effectively.

-Experimental results show that OKAEM significantly outperforms classical and advanced EKT methods across 12 transfer scenarios with varying similarities, highlighting the efficient use of prior knowledge.
-Without prior knowledge (no pre-training), OKAEM still achieves competitive performance on 24 black-box optimization problems compared to state-of-the-art LEAs, thanks to its self-tuning capabilities.
+Experimental evaluations focus on two core capabilities: knowledge transfer and online adaptation.
+In terms of knowledge transfer, OKAEM utilizes pre-training to significantly outperform classic and state-of-the-art ESTO methods across 12 scenarios.
+Regarding online adaptation, OKAEM surpasses advanced LEAs solely through its self-tuning mechanism, even in the absence of prior knowledge.
 Leveraging parallel computing, OKAEM requires only a few GPU seconds.
 In a practical case study on prompt tuning for vision-language models, OKAEM surpasses state-of-the-art black-box baselines.
 Moreover, we find that OKAEM improves its performance with knowledge accumulation and explicitly learns the principles of natural selection and genetic recombination.

+The rest of this paper is organized as follows.
+Related work on ESTO and LEAs is introduced in Section II.
+Section III offers a detailed exposition of the proposed OKAEM.
+In Section IV, we validate the effectiveness of OKAEM through a series of experiments and parameter sensitivity analyses.
+Concluding remarks and discussions on potential avenues for future research are presented in Section V.